AdobeDocs/experience-manager-65.en/help/assets/video.md

 The Dynamic Media HTML5 Video viewer presets are robust video players.
 You can use them to avoid many common issues that are associated with HTML5 video playback.
 And, issues associated with mobile devices such as lack of adaptive streaming delivery and limited desktop browser reach.

-On the design side of the player, you can design the video player’s functionality using standard web development tools.
+On the design side of the player, you can design the video player's functionality using standard web development tools.
 For example, you can design the buttons, controls, and custom poster image background using HTML5 and CSS to help you reach your customers with a customized appearance.

-On the playback side of the viewer, it automatically detects the browser’s video capability.
-It then serves the video using HLS (HTTP Live Streaming), also known as adaptive video streaming.
+On the playback side of the viewer, it automatically detects the browser's video capability.
+It then serves the video using HLS or DASH, also known as adaptive video streaming.
 Or, if those delivery methods are not present then HTML5 progressive is used instead.

 By combining into a single player the following:

 * The ability to design the playback components using HTML5 and CSS
 * Have embedded playback
-* Use adaptive and progressive streaming depending on the browser’s capability
+* Use adaptive and progressive streaming depending on the browser's capability

 You extend the reach of your rich media content to both desktop and mobile users and ensure a streamlined video experience.